1coderookie/KobraGoNeoInsights/docs/index.md

 <link rel=”manifest” href=”docs/manifest.webmanifest”>

 # Welcome
-to my infopage about Anycubic's **Kobra Go** and **Kobra Neo**.
+to my infosite about Anycubic's **Kobra Go** and **Kobra Neo**.

 Here you'll find specific information about both models as well as more general kind of information.
-I created this page to make it easier for users of these printers to get started, as well as to provide specific information on e.g. how to maintain the printers.
+I created this site to make it easier for users of these printers to get started, as well as to provide specific information on e.g. how to maintain the printers.

 ---